 The year was 1939 and storm clouds were brewing over Europe.
-With Germany becoming increasingly aggressive, Great Britain knew they would soon need a steady supply of pilots, navigators, and bombers; three positions that required considerable time and money to train.
-This idea would bring together two of the greatest aeronautical minds of the time and would spur the creation of the most advanced flight training device ever yet built.
+With Germany becoming increasingly aggressive, Great Britain knew she would soon need a steady supply of pilots, navigators, and bombers – three crew types that required considerable time and money to train.
+This need would bring together two of the greatest aeronautical minds of the time and would spur the creation of the most advanced flight training device ever built.

 While most people are familiar with the massive celestial mural in Manhattan’s Grand Central Terminal (I’ve done two separate articles about it myself), most don’t realize the storied railroad hub is home to another vaulted work of art.
 Located in the Graybar Passage, between Grand Central Market and the Graybar building, 20 feet above commuters’ heads is an oft-overlooked painting devoted to Jazz Age industry and innovation.